Getting your Trinity Audio player ready...

 There was quiet again.

-His comment was seething with sarcasm, but at least he was on board—sweet talk and the mention of my mother opened the door.
+His comment was seething with sarcasm, but at least he was on board—towing the family legacy and the mention of my mother opened the door.

 “Hellie Belladonna.”